vacu9708/Signal-processing/Fourier transform/README.md

 * Maximum frequency limit = sampling frequency / 2
 * Frequency resolution
   >Frequency resolution = sampling frequency / sample buffer size<br>
-  >The frequency resolution can be increased by either reducing the samplling frequency or increasing the size of the sample buffer, which means
+  >The frequency resolution can be increased by either reducing the sampling frequency or increasing the size of the sample buffer, which means
   >it will take longer to fill the buffer if we desire increased resolution.
 * The sampling of a signal whose frequencies are not an integer multiple of the frequency resolution results in a jump in the time signal, and a "smeared" FFT spectrum.